 Learning the stories, myths, and legends of other cultures and countries is something I love.
 Feel free to share these with me in swaps!

-Goddess statues, pendants, amulets, or figurines.
-Wood, bone, antler, stone, I really like collecting them.
+Goddess statues (the three faces of maiden, mother, and crone, The Morrigan, simple statuary of a female figure), statuary of Cernunnos (also known as Herne, Lord of the Wild Hunt, most often depicted with antlers), stag statuary, pendants, amulets, or figurines.
+Wood, bone, antler, stone.
+I really like collecting them.
 I do cleanse them upon their arrival to remove whatever energies are present.

 As mentioned before I'm dedicated to Cernunnos.
 He's a Celtic god often depicted with antlers and surrounded by animals.
 He's a nature god.
 Symbols, pendants, amulets, and statues representing him are also interesting to see.
-I would love to receive artwork representing him, but it's nothing to concern yourself with.
+I would love to receive artwork representing him.

 Antlers, animal bones, teeth, and claws, preferably drilled.
 I like using these when making jewelry.
 When I have the supplies I need I'll work on making wind chimes with these.

-Fountain pens, ink for calligraphy or fountain pens, ink for painting, etc. I love ink and fancy pens.
+Fountain pens, ink for fountain pens, ink for painting, etc. I love ink and fancy pens.
 Fountain pens have a special place in my heart, but alas I have only one.

 Stickers!
 So long as they're not Hello Kitty or Disney related I love receiving them.
 It's an added bonus if they haven't been used.
 I'm on a limited budget and receiving stickers I can use will make me very happy.